camba1/gotemp/README.md

 - All completed CUD operations are forwarded to the NATS broker which in turn forwards the message to the auditing service.
 This service saves the data into TimescaleDB
 - Each service has a client which can be used to test all basic CRUD functionality

 The frontend is still under construction at this time, but it is at a very usable state.
+It provides:
+- An entry page
+- Login/logout
+- A search and a detail page for each service

 ### Starting the application